-Presbyterian School of Houston
+Presbyterian School in Detail

 Presbyterian School of Houston was founded in 1988 and welcomed its first class of students in 1989.
 In August 2000, the school expanded with the addition of a middle school and welcomed its first class of fifth and sixth graders.
 Presbyterian graduated its first class of eighth grade students in 2003.
 The original mission of “Family, School and Church united in the education and support of each Child” continues to guide educators at Presbyterian.